databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/UCEDeployment/CloudStorageAccessRequirements/AWS.md

 }
 ```

+### Instance Profile required for Overwatch Job Cluster

-### Change the existing Instance Profile attached to Overwatch Job Cluster
+After the Storage Credentials is created, the existing instance profile attached to the Overwatch Job cluster needs

-After the Storage Credentials is created, the existing instance profile attached to the Overwatch Job cluster needs to be provisioned read/write access to the storage target for the Overwatch Output (which will ultimately become your external location).
+to be provisioned read/write access to the storage target for the Overwatch Output (which will ultimately become your external location).
+This Instance profile can be used in the Job CLuster/Interactive Cluster running Overwatch.

 ```
 {